axiomhq/next-axiom/README.md

 });
 ```

-Route handlers also accept a configuration object as the second argument.
+Route handlers accept a configuration object as the second argument.
 This object can contain the following properties:

-- `details`: It accepts a boolean or an array of keys.
-If pass `true`, it will add the request details to the log (method, URL, headers, etc.).
-If you pass an array of strings, it will only log the specified keys.
+- `details`: Accepts a boolean or an array of keys.
+If you pass `true`, it will add the request details to the log (method, URL, headers, etc.).
+If you pass an array of strings, it will only add the specified keys.
+See [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request/url) and [NextRequest](https://nextjs.org/docs/app/api-reference/functions/next-request) for documentation on the available keys.

 ```ts
 export const GET = withAxiom(